Sertinell/RepData_PeerAssessment1/PA1_template.md

 ## 61
 ```

-#### Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
+#### Make a histogram of the total number of steps taken each day and calculate and report the mean and median total number of steps taken per day.

 Recalculate the mean number of steps per day.